 - Courses will be capped at ten students each.

-- Class meetings can take place either on campus or at Prindle.
+- Class meetings can take place either on campus or at the Prindle Institute.
 (Transportation to and from the Prindle Institute will be arranged by Prindle.)

 - Each course should meet for approximately 90 minutes per week for a total of eight weeks.
 Courses will meet in the first eight weeks of the semester.